Washington Square News

-Washington Square News (WSN) is the weekly student newspaper of New York University (NYU).
+Washington Square News (WSN) is the daily student newspaper of New York University (NYU).
 It has a circulation of 10,000 and an estimated 55,000 online readers.
 It is published in print on Monday, in addition to online publication Tuesday through Friday during the fall and spring semesters, with additional issues published in the summer.
 It serves the NYU, Greenwich Village, and East Village communities in Manhattan, New York City.

 History

 The newspaper was born in 1973 as the result of NYU's merging of their two campus weeklies: the University Heights campus in the Bronx had published The Heights Daily News, while the Washington Square campus in Lower Manhattan originally published The Washington Square Journal.

 Between 2003 and 2004, WSN broke the "Bobst Boy" story.

 In 2000, WSN launched its website nyunews.com.
 In 2017, WSN launched its podcast, "Newsflash", and then rebranded the following year as "Washington Square Noise".
 In 2018, WSN launched its digital weekly magazine, Under the Arch.

 In late September 2020, the entire staff of WSN resigned after disagreements with the university over their faculty advisor.
 The resignation lasted until the mid March, 2021, when the staff returned after the hiring of a new editor.